artmg/lubuild/help/use/Music-and-multimedia.md

         * Kodi
             * see UPnP / DLNA Services in [https://github.com/artmg/MuGammaPi/wiki/Media-Center]
         * gmediarenderer (gmrender-resurrect on Pi)
-        * MPD clients - see also [??????]
-            * Cantata - QT-based and feature rich
-            * Quimup
-            * upmpdcli (front end for MPD) or is this local only?
         * ???
         * NB: one Windows 10 there is no longer any built-in DLNA Renderer, and even WMP now comes without
         * bubbleupnpserver?